c-scale-community/workflow-coastal-hydrowaq/README.md

 8. Run Delft3D FM docker container (run the model).
 The `fm_model/` folder contains the `run_docker.sh` batch file in which you can set the number of cores and nodes (partitions).

 		docker run -v /home/$USER/use-case-hisea/fm_model:/data --shm-size=4gb --ulimit stack=-1 -t deltares/delft3dfm:latest

+9. Post-process the model output.
+A single netcdf file will be created on a regular grid.
+You can define the output resolution (in the example: 500 x 400).

+		docker run -v /home/$USER/use-case-hisea/fm_model/DFM_OUTPUT_tttz_waq:/data/input -v /home/$USER/data/postprocout:/data/output postprocess tttz_waq_0000_map.nc 500 400

 # TODO's